-In our testing study, we could particularly examine the soft skill of articulateness.
+The present testing study allows us to examine the soft skill of "articulateness" in more depth.
 In our tests, job applicant's actual articulateness was controlled by employing only white and minority testers who were all fully articulate in English.
-We then conducted 24 tests pairing whites without accents and whites with a slight accent (mostly French), as well as 8 tests pairing testers of color without accent to testers of color with accents (French, Spanish, or Asian).
-To the extent that accents tend to increase the job-seeking success among white testers in these pairs but have a different effect among testers of color, then employers' rejection of testers of color with accents might be interpreted as discrimination consciously or unconsciously disguised as a concern about articulateness.
+However, within our sample of completed tests, 24 paired whites without accents and whites with a slight accent (mostly French), and 8 tests paired testers of color without accent to testers of color with accents (French, Spanish, or Asian).
+To the extent that accents increased job-seeking success among white testers but had a different effect among testers of color, then employers' rejection of testers of color with accents might be interpreted as discrimination based on race/ethnicity or social class consciously or unconsciously disguised as a concern about articulateness.

-Did the employers we tested appear to view white job applicants' accents as "charming," "continental," or "atmospheric" but equal accents by persons of color as "difficult for customers to understand?"
-Consistent with the hypothesis that accents are a plus factor for white restaurant applicants, in 37.5% of the white-white tests, white testers with accents were favored over their white partners without accents, while the reverse was true in 14.4% of tests, for a net rate of increased success of 23.1%; this difference is statistically significant at p < .001.
-No such positive effect was observed in the minority-minority tests, where no statistically-significant difference was observed in the application success of testers with and without accents.
+Did the employers we tested appear to view white job applicants' accents as "charming" but equal accents by persons of color as "difficult for customers to understand?"
+Consistent with the hypothesis that accents were a plus factor for whites, in 37.5% of the white-white tests, white testers with accents were favored over their white partners without accents, while the reverse was true in 14.4% of tests, for a net rate of increased success of 23.1%; this difference is statistically significant at p < .001.
+No such positive effect was observed in the minority-minority tests, where no statistically significant difference was observed in the application success of testers with and without accents.

-Because our testing-based 30.8% net rate of discrimination is computed primarily from the most visible, substantial differences in hiring, it imperfectly captures the multiple additional complex or subtle ways, discussed in this section, in which employment discrimination can adversely affect race-ethnic restaurant employees.
-Accordingly, the 69% of upscale Manhattan restaurants where testing did not directly document race-ethnic differences in hiring may nevertheless still engage in discriminatory practices.
+The implications of the findings presented in this section are important.
+Because our testing-based 30.8% net rate of discrimination is computed from only the most visible, substantial differences in hiring, it imperfectly captures multiple additional ways in which discrimination potentially affects restaurant employees.
+The 69% of upscale Manhattan restaurants where testing did not document race-ethnic differences in hiring should not be assumed to be discrimination-free.
+10